David L. Lawry, PE, President

 As the Washington State Department of Transportation’s Director of Local Programs, Kathleen Davis has been the advocate and voice of local governments with the Department.
 With 23 years of experience, she is recognized as a national leader in federal transportation policy.
 As the Washington State DOT Director of Local Programs, she is personally responsible for administration of state and federal funds that support city and county transportation systems.

 Davis has been an APWA member since 1996 and has been active in the Washington State Chapter, most recently involving the Scholarship Committee.
 The committee’s primary objective is to provide grants to college students and attract them to the service of public works and introduce them to the APWA organization.
 She has also demonstrated her commitment at the national level by serving on the SAFETEA-LU Task Force and the Transportation Committee as chair for the past two years.

 Grayson also served on the Golden Valley, Minn.
 City Council and was Chair of the Golden Valley Housing Redevelopment Authority He holds a bachelor of arts degree in political science from the University of Wisconsin and a master’s in Latin American & Caribbean Studies from New York University, specializing in international relations and economic development.
-He is also active in the American Society of Association Executives (ASAE), Association for Talent Development (ATD) and the Council for Engineering and Scientific Society Executives (CESSE).
+He is also an active member of the American Society of Association Executives (ASAE), from which he holds a Certified Association Executive (CAE) credential, Association for Talent Development (ATD) and the Council for Engineering and Scientific Society Executives (CESSE).

 View Scott Grayson's full bio (PDF)